ohtuprojekti-Elisa/eeics2-backend/docs/backend/backend_user_guide.md

-# EEICT - Backend User Guide
+# EEICS2 - Backend User Guide

-Instructions for settings up virtual environment, compiling binaries, starting up and using the backend for Elisa Esports Immersive Coaching Tool (EEICT).
+Instructions for settings up virtual environment, compiling binaries, starting up and using the backend for Elisa Esports Immersive CS2 (EEICS2).

 ## Compiling the demo data parser